reactjs/react.dev/beta/src/pages/learn/choosing-the-state-structure.md

 </Sandpack>

-Notice how the event handlers are only concerned with calling `setTodos` after this change.
-The todo counts are now calculated during the next render from `todos`, so they are always up-to-date.
+Notice how the event handlers are only concerned with calling `setItems` after this change.
+The item counts are now calculated during the next render from `items`, so they are always up-to-date.

 </Solution>